Frequently Asked Questions

-If you need your services put on hold because you will not be at home — for example, if you go away on vacation, or have to go into the hospital — please contact us.
+If you need your services put on hold because you will not be at home — for example, if you go away on vacation or have to go into the hospital — please contact us.
 To suspend your home health aide services while you’re away, please contact the agency that provides your aide.

 If you are dissatisfied with the quality of care you get from your aide, please contact their home care agency.
 If you are dissatisfied with the agency, please call us.

 Some New Yorkers with monthly incomes above the Medicaid limit can be eligible for Medicaid in certain circumstances.
-The amount above the Medicaid level is called spenddown—also known as surplus or “excess income”—because it must be “spent down” in order to meet the income level requirement for Medicaid.
+The amount above the Medicaid level is called spenddown — also known as surplus or “excess income” — because it must be “spent down” in order to meet the income level requirement for Medicaid.
 You may receive a bill for this monthly amount, or it may be covered in some other way.
 Talk to your local social services department for more information.
-Or call us and ask to speak with a Medicaid Eligibility specialist.
+Or call us, and ask to speak with a Medicaid eligibility specialist.

 Use our online Provider Search tool.
 Or you can find a list of providers in the Provider & Pharmacy Directory.
 If you need help identifying a provider who meets your needs, you can also contact your Care Team.

 Call us.
 If you have already chosen a new doctor, give our representative the doctor’s name.
-Once they confirm that the doctor is in our network, we’ll send you a new ID card.
+Once they confirm that the doctor is in our network, we’ll send you a new member ID card.

 Contact us.
-Please have the bill with you when you call, as we will ask for specific information found on the bill.
+Please have the bill with you when you call, because we will ask for specific information found on the bill.
 We will work with you and your doctor to clarify the bill and determine whether you may be responsible for any charges.

 From time to time, you may receive in the mail something from us called an Explanation of Benefits (EOB).
-This a report for your records about the medical services and prescription medications your plan has paid for you.
+This is a report for your records about the medical services and prescription medications your plan has paid for you.
 The EOB will also note whether you paid out of your own pocket or whether you owe anything for any services or medications.